lazywithclass/project-lamp/website/book/chapter1.markdown

   sum += elem
 print sum
 ```
 Here, we have an array, `arr`, which we calculate the sum of its elements.
 We achieve this is by iterating over the elements in `arr` using a `for` loop, individually adding each element in the array and add them to `sum`.
 If we were to translate this program directly into PureScript, we would find that we are missing the ability to *iteratively loop* over a structure.
 To do this in a functional language, we would be required to abstract over the *stateful* computation that happens when `sum` is updated in each iteration of the `for` loop.
-While this is indeed possible, it is by far *not* the simplest way to do so (we return to this idea in [Chapter 3]()).
+While this is indeed possible, it is by far *not* the simplest way to do so (we return to this idea in [Chapter 4]({{ site.baseurl }}/chapter4)).

 In a functional language, we instead have the ability to write a recursive function that performs a *step-wise* computation.
 This style of writing follows a certain pattern: